 A shock-absorbing structure makes all the difference for getting a restful night’s sleep in windy conditions.
 I’ve lay awake in my dome-style tent while it flapped back and forth in a storm one too many times.
 An A-frame structure with shock-corded eaves that will brace the tent against forceful gusts is worth every penny.

-What the Eureka Timberline is Made of
+What the Eureka Timberline Tents are Made of

 The Eureka Timberline 4 is made of 75D polyester, durable,lightweight, and weather-resistant.
 The floor and rainfly are also made of 75D polyester with an additional 800-millimeter coating to improve water resistance.
 The frame of the Timberline is made of sturdy aluminum poles that are thick and lightweight.